Luzifer/gobuilder/frontend/help.md

 - `notify`: You can ping some services after a successful / failed build.
 The notification can be filtered only to get sent on specific events by providing a `filter` value with `success` or `error`.
 Currently these services are supported:
     - `dockerhub`: Fill the whole URL you got as a "Build Trigger" as the target.
     - `pushover`: Put your "User Key" into the target to receive notifications.
+    - `email`: Put a single email address as the target.

 An example configuration file: